Marcus Harris (wide receiver, born 1974): Professional career

-He was drafted by the Detroit Lions in the seventh round (232nd overall pick) of the 1997 NFL Draft.
-He is the only Biletnikoff Award winner to never play in a National Football League (NFL) regular season game.
+He was drafted by the Detroit Lions in the seventh round (232nd overall pick) of the 1997 NFL draft.
+He is the only Biletnikoff Award winner to never play in a National Football League (NFL) regular season game and Harris never played professional football in any league.

-He currently is an offensive coordinator for the football team, assistant coach for boys basketball team and head coach of the girls softball team at the Breck School.
+He is currently head coach for the football, softball, and girls basketball teams at the Breck School.